GalaxyCrush/GalaxyCrush/README.md

 - 👋 Hi, I’m @GalaxyCrush
 - 👀 I’m interested in games and anime/manga
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java and C#

 <!---
 GalaxyCrush/GalaxyCrush is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.